isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

  7. A pre-opening inspection will be carried out to ascertain the hotel is ready for operations, upon receipt of all required documents.
 Checks will include, but are not limited to:

     * Furniture and fittings in most rooms
-    * Clearly visible hotel frontage & signage
+    * Clearly visible hotel frontage &amp; signage
     * Reception counter or area for receiving guests
     * Fully installed and operating security system
     * Adherence to terms and conditions stated in URA's Written Permission and conditions laid down by other Government agencies